 A lot of people currently fear that we’re destroying our planet, but I think that’s bullshit, we’re not capable of it, by far.
 We’re only destroying our environment and mankind will probably exterminate itself, but the planet itself will definitely survive for another few billion years and nature will flourish again as soon as humans will be extinct until the sun will destroy our planet for good in about 4 to 5 billion years.

 I don’t believe that mankind will make it, maybe because of the following two reasons:

 Considering all of our current knowledge about the universe and our galaxy as well as Drake’s equation, we may calculate the probable total number of intelligent civilizations in the Milky Way, and even in our close neighborhood.

 We should easily be able to find signals by extraterrestrial civilizations using radio telescopes, and we should long have been visited by alien spaceships, even if we’re only talking about unmanned drones.
-Type II civilisations could be detectable within our galaxy, Type II civilisations could even be detectable in other galaxies.
+Type II civilizations could be detectable within our galaxy, Type II civilizations could even be detectable in other galaxies.

 But there is nothing at all, and the most simple explanation may be intelligent life's self-destructive tendencies.
 But there are also other possible explanations for the Fermi Paradox, of course.
 I would like to add that I'm not a fan of the "rare Earth" hypothesis.

 The doomsday argument, and the probability of my own existence

 Soon there will be 8 billion humans on Earth, and about 107 billion humans lived on Earth before (taking into account all humans alive during the past 100,000 years or so).
 Considering that I may not have been randomly born on one extreme (first or last man on Earth), I can estimate that the total number of humans may not largely surpass 1,000 billion.
 If the max capacity of Earth lies around 15 billion people, we may then calculate the chances of mankind to survive over a longer period of time.